About this event

 The morning Car Control Clinic is open to all drivers with a valid Driver License and teens with Learner Permit.
 NO other driving experience or prerequisites are required.
 Invite your teenage* children, parents, friends/neighbors or coworkers to experience the art and skill of advanced car control.

-**For the safety of our in-car instructors all participants in the skill clinic will be required to show proof of vaccination.
-This is not a requirement for the afternoon lapping sessions.**
+**For your safety and the safety of our in-car instructors, all participants in the skill clinic will be required to show proof of vaccination.
+This is not a requirement for those attending only the afternoon lapping sessions.**

 The afternoon HPDE/Lapping event is open ONLY to experienced drivers over 18 years old who have participated in previous car control and driving clinics, have demonstrable experience driving on track at Pacific Raceways (BMWCCA, PCA, AudiNW, Proformance Racing School).

 Participation in the morning Car Control Clinic is acceptable for the afternoon HPDE Novice sessions (there is a combo registration for both courses).
 You can register for the AM Car Control Clinic as a prerequisite and then stay for the afternoon HPDE event.
 All drivers for AM and PM events must have a valid WA Drivers License (must show original at check-in) and proper driver safety gear (helmet rental is available).

 Intermediate and Advanced groups must have solo sign on off at Pacific Raceways.
 Advanced must have significant experience on record through MSR at Pacific Raceways.
 Instructors will not be available for Intermediate and Advanced groups.
 If you have any questions regarding solo eligibility please contact the event registrar.

 *NOTE: Student Drivers under the age of 16 must have a valid Learner's Permit and anyone under the age of 18 must be accompanied by a parent/guardian (not required to be in car during exercises but must remain on site).